This design is the eighteenth of thirty-six woodblock prints in Rakusan's second main sequence series,

 The 118 Winter Chrysanthemum and Narcissus theme is an entirely regular theme represented by a complete fan quintet and a color woodblock print.
 All of the designs in this theme (including the 36 Series design 118) have seal C which indicates carving dates between the last months of 1933 and the end of the first quarter of 1934.

 The Fan Series designs of the 118 Winter Chrysanthemum and Narcissus theme were printed during September 1934 and were distributed September 15, 1934 as installment six (of twelve).
-On the delivery documents Rakusan used the theme subject title 寒菊に水仙, kankiku ni suisen, 'winter chrysanthemum and narcissus', which is also the original title of 36 Series design 118 published at the same time.
+On the documents attached to the delivery folio envelope Rakusan used the theme subject title 寒菊に水仙, kankiku ni suisen, 'winter chrysanthemum and narcissus', which is also the original title of 36 Series design 118 published at the same time.

 Since the 118 Winter Chrysanthemum and Narcissus theme has a compound subject,